MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

 **CAUTION:** Repository and Website *UNDER CONSTRUCTION*

 Contents & Discussion about Voice & Porgramming Methodology
+- What is user expereince?
+- What are vocabulary with AI for students unable with Math or English fluency?

 - Expectations, Sketching, & WireFrame, <a href="">tba</a>

 Addtional Notes